christopherseaman/datasci_217/06/index.md

 - Selecting columns: `df['column_name']` or `df.column_name`
 - Filtering rows: `df[df['column_name'] > value]`
 - Adding new columns: `df['new_column'] = values`

-#FIXME: Use diagrams to show how data is selected and filtered.

 ---